64kramsystem/personal_notes/topics/shortcuts_bindings.md

 | Chuwi Miniboox X N100 |  F2   |   ?   |
 | Odroid H2             |   ?   |  F7   |

-Disable the entry from the NVME-specific priorities list:
+Minibook: disable the entry from the NVME-specific priorities list:

 - the machine prioritizes booting from the disk regardless of the settings
 - even with the priority disabled, it still boots if no flash key is connected

+Minibook S/N: `ZMinBXHY6H231000191`